 Amtrak Vermonter coach class

-The Vermonter coach class offers comfortable seats with a fold-down tray and a seat back pocket.
+The Vermonter coach class features comfortable seats with a fold-down tray and a seatback pocket.

-The car has individual reading lights and a 120v grounded (three-prong) electric outlet on the wall for convenience.
+For convenience, the car has individual reading lights and a 120V grounded (three-prong) electric outlet on the wall.

-The train also has above-seat luggage storage, plus a shelf at the end of the car to put your bags on.
+The train also features above-seat luggage storage, as well as a shelf at the end of the car for storing your bags.

-I have extensive experience riding Amtrak coach class trains, from long-distance to regional trains like the Vermonter.
-Here are a few tips I can give you to improve your trip.
+I have extensive experience riding Amtrak coach-class trains, from long-distance to regional trains, such as the Vermonter.
+Here are a few tips I can offer to enhance your trip.

 Bring an extension cord; three to six feet is enough.
 The outlet is on the wall, so if you have an aisle seat, you can plug in what you want and only destroy your seatmate once.
 For either passenger, you can then plug in more than one thing without hogging all the outlets.